Ordering Books and Films

 Faculty in each department or program may suggest materials for the library to purchase based on the curricular needs of their department.
 The collection is meant to support student coursework and student research.

 Each academic department has a librarian assigned to be their liaison.
-You liaison can help you with any questions you have about ordering or if you would like assistance identifying titles in certain subject areas or formats that are available for purchase.
+Your liaison can help you with any questions you have about ordering or if you would like assistance identifying titles in certain subject areas or formats that are available for purchase.